thacherT1D/webdevstuff/Architecture/Data_Modeling.desc.md

 // A forecast is a nonempty array of temperatures.
 ```

 Specificity is key as we want to keep the expectations clear.
-For example, we could say that a traffic light is a `string`, but really it can be one of three values.
+For example, we could say that a traffic light's value is of type `string`, but really it can be one of three values, of which all are strings.

 ```javascript
 // A traffic light is one of the following: